databricks/spark-training/strata_2013/index.md

 # Data Exploration Using Spark

-In this section, you are first going to use the Spark shell to interactively explore the Wikipedia data.
-Then we are going to give a bried introduction to writing standalone Spark programs.
+In this section, we will first use the Spark shell to interactively explore the Wikipedia data.
+Then, we will give a brief introduction to writing standalone Spark programs.

 ## Interactive Analysis